 Up-to-date information and background knowledge can help support and grow your business internationally.
 On this page you can access a range of articles, books and online resources providing quick links to information such as accounting standards, GAAP comparisons and background knowledge.

 ICAEW is now accredited by the Australian Tax Practitioners Board (TPB) as a Recognised Tax Agent Association.

 This means ICAEW members in Australia providing tax agent services have a registration pathway option to become registered as an individual tax agent with the TPB, for the purpose of meeting qualification and experience requirements.

 The TPB administers a system for the registration of tax agents under the Tax Agent Services Act 2009, which requires that individuals and entities providing tax agent services for a fee or other reward are required to register with the TPB.
-Further details about how to register with the TPB are set out here.
+See further details about how to register with the TPB.

-The TPB has specific requirements in relation to a tax agent’s professional indemnity (PI) Insurance which are set out here.
+The TPB has specific requirements in relation to a tax agent's professional indemnity (PI) Insurance.